mixxxdj/manual/source/chapters/effects.rst

 them enabled for the skin in :menuselection:`Preferences --> Interface`.

 Effects (except for Reverb) that have a length of time as a parameter are synchronized to the tempo of decks.

-When these effects are in a unit which is assigned to a channel that Mixxx does not know the tempo of (any channel other than a normal deck), the :ref:`master-sync` tempo is used.
+.. _effects-in-headphones:

 Effects In Headphones
 =====================